hasgeek/events/_rootconf_events/sept-2017-meetup.md

     However, serverless also means serveral drawbacks including problems due to third-party API system, lack of operational tools, architectural complexity & implementation drawbacks.
 We'll have 2 talks followed by a panel discussion to delve deeper into the topic.

     If you'd like to get both the sides of server less architecture, this is a great place to be.
 RSVP now to reserve your spot!

+    If you'd like to speak at the meetup or on the panel, write to shreyaskutty@hasgeek.com before Thursday, 21st September.

   right_content: |
     <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSctKXd83IA4Cv21JcUl5WG4inMv2UsiCV0XDMdrH0XL32bRfA/viewform?embedded=true" frameborder="0" marginheight="0" marginwidth="0" style="width:100%; height:45rem;">Loading...</iframe>